nozibRock/independent-service-provider/README.md

 # independent-service-provider

-This project was designed and developed with REACT by Rijoan Fardous.
+This project was designed and developed with REACT by Md Nozib Ud Dowla.
  [Live Website Link](https://independent-service-prov-d7a3a.web.app/).

 This is a website for Drew Binsky.